austinwli/austinwli.github.io/_pages/about.md

 ## Currently working on
 1. Applying [HTAAC-QSDP](https://arxiv.org/pdf/2206.14999.pdf) to find approximation algorithms for NP-hard problems.
 Working on max bisection and generalizing method to Karp's 21 problems.

-2. Applying to graduate schools (hopefully)!
+2. Thinking about graduate schools!

 ## Other interests and hobbies
 - Volleyball.
 I played throughout high school (both beach and indoor) and have made many friends along the way.